suztomo/gcloud-mcp/doc/how-we-write-typescript.md

 We use [Vitest](https://vitest.dev/) for testing.
 Tests should be clear, concise, and focused on a single behavior.

+Tests should also be focused on outcomes rather than the specific implementation.
+This gives testing greater confidence if an implementation is changed, but the outcome remains the same.

 ### Naming and Location